quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{Section 9.3 of QUIC-TRANSPORT}} by initiating path validation but MUST use a new connection ID for the same Path ID.

-This proposal adds four multipath control frames for path management:
+This proposal adds five multipath control frames for path management:

 - PATH_ABANDON frame for the receiver side to abandon the path (see {{path-abandon-frame}}),
 - PATH_STANDBY and PATH_AVAILABLE frames to express a preference
 in path usage (see {{path-standby-frame}} and {{path-available-frame}}), and
-- MAX_PATH_ID frame for increasing the limit of active paths.
+- MAX_PATH_ID frame (see {{max-paths-frame}}) for increasing the limit of active paths, while MAX_PATH_ID_BLOCKED frame (see {{max-paths-blocked-frame}}) indicates that the limit of active paths set by the peer has been reached.

 All new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.